matomo-org/matomo-java-tracker/README.md

 The [Matomo Tracking HTTP API](https://developer.matomo.org/api-reference/tracking-api) is well documented and contains many examples.

+This project contains the following Maven artifacts:

+1. **matomo-java-tracker-core**: This artifact is the core module of the Matomo Java Tracker project.
+It provides the main functionality of the Matomo Java Tracker, which is a Java implementation for the Matomo Tracking HTTP API.
+This module is designed to be used as a base for other modules in the project that provide additional functionality or integrations.
+2. **matomo-java-tracker**: This is a specific implementation of the core module designed for Java 8.
+It provides the main functionality of the Matomo Java Tracker and is built upon the core.
+This artifact is specifically designed for applications running on Java 8.
+3. **matomo-java-tracker-java11**: This artifact is a Java 11 implementation of the Matomo Java Tracker.
+It uses the HttpClient available since Java 11.
+It is recommended to use this version if you are using Java 11 or higher.
+4. **matomo-java-tracker-spring-boot-starter**: This artifact is a Spring Boot Starter for the Matomo Java Tracker.
+It provides auto-configuration for the Matomo Java Tracker in a Spring Boot application.
+By including this artifact in your project, you can take advantage of Spring Boot's auto-configuration features to automatically set up and configure the Matomo Java Tracker.
+5. **matomo-java-tracker-servlet-jakarta**: This artifact is specifically designed for applications using the Jakarta Servlet API (part of Jakarta EE).
+6. **matomo-java-tracker-servlet-javax**: This artifact is specifically designed for applications using the older Java Servlet API (part of Java EE).
+7. **matomo-java-tracker-test**: This artifact contains tools for manual testing against a local Matomo instance created with Docker.
+It contains a tester class that sends randomized requests to a local Matomo instance and a servlet that can be used to test the servlet integration.

+Each of these artifacts serves a different purpose and can be used depending on the specific needs of your project and the Java version you are using.

 ### Add library to your build

 Add a dependency on Matomo Java Tracker using Maven.
 For Java 8:

 ```xml

 <dependency>
     <groupId>org.piwik.java.tracking</groupId>
     <artifactId>matomo-java-tracker</artifactId>